Air Force Structure Explained: Wings, Groups & Squadrons (A Simple Guide for Families)

 Medical Group (MDG)

-Groups exist to organize the Wing’s mission into manageable parts.
+Groups organize the Wing’s mission into functional categories.

-5. Squadron — The Most Important Unit for Families
+5. Squadron — The Most Important Unit for Airmen

-The Squadron is where Airmen live their day-to-day professional life.
+The Squadron is where Airmen spend their daily professional life.

 Flying Squadrons